hioeb/MvvmCross-Tutorals/README.md

 `Xamarin.iOS.Unified.xml`
 `Xamarin.iOS.xml`

-when we create a pcl project, we should select these for meet pcl 259.
+when we create a pcl project, we should select these for meetting pcl 259.

 - Second, ...